zubata88/mdgru/docs/how_to_use.rst

-The first parameter is a scalar in radians which allows for random rotation around a random vector for 3d data, and around the center point for 2d data between [-ANGLE,+ANGLE] degrees.
+The first parameter is a scalar in radians which allows for random rotation around a random vector for 3d data, and around the center point for 2d data between [-ANGLE,+ANGLE] radians.
 The parameter is sampled uniformly.
 The scaling parameter allows for random scaling between [1/scale,scale], where we sample form an exponential distribution and each axis has its own scaling parameter.
 The last two parameters have to